watermint/toolbox/doc/generated/teamfolder-replication.md

 | `-secure`       | Do not store tokens into a file                                                  | false                |
 | `-workspace`    | Workspace path                                                                   |                      |

-## Network configuration: Proxy
+# Proxy configuration

 The executable automatically detects your proxy configuration from the environment.
 However, if you got an error or you want to specify explicitly, please add -proxy option, like -proxy hostname:port.
 Currently, the executable doesn't support proxies which require authentication.

-# Result
+# Results

 Report file path will be displayed last line of the command line output.
-If you missed command line output, please see path below.
-[job-id] will be the date/time of the run.
+If you missed command line output, please see path below. [job-id] will be the date/time of the run.
 Please see the latest job-id.

 | OS      | Path                                                                                                      |
 | ------- | --------------------------------------------------------------------------------------------------------- |